deepkumartraining/assignment-feb2025/tfplan-output.md

-#Terraform used the selected providers to generate the following execution plan.
+# Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols:

-Terraform will perform the following actions:

 # google_app_engine_application.app will be created
   + resource "google_app_engine_application" "app" {
       + app_id            = (known after apply)
       + auth_domain       = (known after apply)